Condor (airline): Headquarters

 Condor has been headquartered in Neu-Isenburg since 2020.
 It was previously based in Kelsterbach"How to find us in Kelsterbach."
 Condor Flugdienst.
 Retrieved on 28 May 2011. and later Frankfurt.

 In January 2010, the airline broke ground on their then new headquarters in Gateway Gardens, an office complex in Flughafen, Frankfurt, across the Bundesautobahn 3 from Frankfurt Airport.
 380 ground employees worked in the building, and pre-flight briefings for about 2,000 flight attendants were held in the building.
 Prior to its redevelopment, the land housed families stationed at a U.S. military base.
 Groß & Partner and OFB Projektentwicklung developed the seven-floor facility.
 The 14600 sqm building is situated between the park and the central plaza, in the "Quartier Mondo" area of Gateway Gardens.
 It housed Condor's corporate headquarters, a training and education center with a flight simulator, and the airline's flight operations facility.
 2700 sqm of the facility included small units rented to other tenants and a café and restaurant on the building's first floor.
 The building opened in the spring of 2012.
 However, Condor left the complex in 2020 and rented cheaper offices in nearby Neu-Isenburg.

+In May 2025, Condor announced it would return to Gateway Gardens, renting ten floors (floors 6 – 15) in the striking Alpha Rotex high-rise.
+The airline is scheduled to relocate in **February 2026**, with approximately **800 to 900 employees** expected to work at the new headquarters.

+The Alpha Rotex building, formerly occupied by DB Schenker, is located at the western end of Gateway Gardens—a move intended to enhance operational synergy by bringing administrative staff closer to Frankfurt Airport and its crews.

+Subsidiaries

 Condor Berlin

 At the beginning of 1998, Condor founded Condor Berlin GmbH (CIB), a wholly owned subsidiary headquartered in Berlin-Schönefeld.
-It used the ICAO-Code CIB and operated on short and medium-haul routes with its Airbus A320-200 until its integration into the parent company on 1 May 2013.
+It used the ICAO code CIB and operated on short and medium-haul routes with its Airbus A320-200 until its integration into the parent company on 1 May 2013.

+InterCondor

+InterCondor was a planned joint-venture between then West-German Condor and East-German Interflug that was set to start operations in the year 1990 with Boeing 757s.
+However it was abandoned because of Interflug ending operations in 1991.

+ACMI arrangements

+Condor has 5 ACMI arrangements in year 2025.
+As of summer season 2025 Fly Air41 Airways operates 4 aircraft for Condor of which 2 Airbus A319 are based in Frankfurt and 2 Airbus A320 in are based in Düsseldorf, and has been cooperating with Condor since summer season of 2023.
+Fly Air41's destinations under Condor's flight number include destinations along the coastline of the Mediterranean Sea, Armenia, Canary Islands and Madeira.
+Heston Airlines cooperates with Condor since year 2022, and is operating the same aircraft type as Fly Air41 Airways.
+Other airlines that Condor cooperates with are Marabu (airline) (since 2023), European Air Charter (Bulgarian airline) (since 2020) and Bulgaria Air (since 2022).